Percy Daggs III

 Percy Daggs III (born July 20, 1982) is an American actor best known for his role as Wallace Fennel in the Rob Thomas television series Veronica Mars.
 He is also known for starring in television commercials for Hot Pockets and Orbit Gum.
 He has had guest appearances on such shows as Boston Public, The Guardian, NYPD Blue and The Nightmare Room.

 His younger sister was featured on MTV's Made as an aspiring surfer.
-He has a son called Percy Daggs IV.
+He has a son named Percy Daggs IV.